aymeric-dispa/hello-world-do-template/README.md

 This is a [Durable Object](https://developers.cloudflare.com/durable-objects/).
 It comes with a `sayHello` method that returns the number of times a specific durable object has been called.
 Each unique `id` passed in the request's query parameter routes to a distinct Durable Object instance, which uses its own private, persistent storage to maintain the counter.
+As explained in the doc 'Durable Objects do not currently change locations after they are created1.
+By default, a Durable Object is instantiated in a data center close to where the initial get() request is made.
+This may not be in the same data center that the get() request is made from, but in most cases, it will be in close proximity.'.

 <!-- dash-content-end -->